Alec-Sawalski/Activity-Data/README.md

 <img src = https://user-images.githubusercontent.com/61294969/82909029-5add8380-9f2e-11ea-91fc-25d2de54155e.png>

-After arriving to our final Multiple Regression model, we see that Hapto0.35 and MS.Urea are significant predictors of LELY Daily Rumination levels in dairy cows.
-We see that for increases in Hapto levels, there is a decrease in LELY daily rumination by 32.9575.
-Also, when there is an incrase in MS.Urea, we see an increase in LELY daily rumination by 1.9956.
+After arriving to our final Multiple Regression model, we see that Hapto0.35 and MS.Urea are significantly associated predictors of LELY Daily Rumination levels in dairy cows.
+We see that for increases in Hapto levels, there is a decrease in LELY daily rumination by 32.9575 units.
+Also, when there is an increase in MS.Urea, we see an increase in LELY daily rumination by 1.9956 units.